periode/thesis/corpus/online_posts.md

 **who is reading?** (here, ideally it's the least experienced developer on the team)

-"there is no space for poetry in production systems" > doom? unix?
+"there is no space for poetry in production systems" > doom? unix? probably what they meant is that there is no space for poetry in production organizations.

 ## medium post on clean code